 The introduction of a KW solution into an aquarium should be done slowly, never just dumped in, and there are several ways this can be accomplished.

-- By using a calcium reactor.
+- Use a calcium reactor.